Nexmo/station/_documentation/voice/voice-api/guides/customizing-tts.md

 ## Overview

 You can control how the Nexmo Voice API plays machine-generated text to your users by using a subset of the tags defined in the [Speech Synthesis Markup Language (SSML) specification](https://www.w3.org/TR/speech-synthesis11/).
-This XML-based markup enables you to mix multiple languages, provide pronunciation hints for specific words and numbers and control the speed, volume and pitch of synthesised text.
+This XML-based markup enables you to mix multiple languages, provide pronunciation hints for specific words and numbers and control the speed, volume and pitch of synthesized text.

 In an [NCCO](/voice/voice-api/ncco-reference) `talk` action, you can send [SSML tags](#ssml-tags) as part of the text string.
 But first, you must surround the entire string in `<speak></speak>` tags to tell Nexmo that the string includes SSML.
 You may use either single quotes or escaped double quotes for tag attribute values.